osamabinloggin/rlyeh/README.rst

 |license-badge| |travis-badge| |codecov-badge|

-Tecthulu API and simplified Ingress game model.
+Python library implementing a Tecthulu API and simplified Ingress game model.

+**This package contains no standalone code; for the top-level executable, please see [<name TBD>].**

 Development
 ===========